Round Australia Trial: Redex Reliability Trial

 246 cars took part and 127 finished within the times allowed, though many doggedly completed the course in the following week.
 One forced to drop out was the celebrated radio personality Jack Davey.
 The winner was a 1948 Ford V-8, an ex-taxi dubbed the "Grey Ghost", driven by John Eric "Gelignite Jack" Murray (1907–1983) and navigated by the unrelated Bill Murray, losing no points on the trip.
 It was on this trial that Murray gained his nickname, from his occasional celebratory detonation of sticks of explosive, a custom that delighted some and infuriated others.
 "Secret" intermediate checkpoints were an innovation this year in an attempt to curb speeding.

-In the 1955, Redex Trial 276 cars left Sydney on 21 August and passed through checkpoints at Newcastle, Tamworth, Southport, Brisbane, Toowoomba, Maryborough, Rockhampton, Marlborough, Sarina, Townsville, Cairns, Hughenden, Duchess, Camooweal, Tennant Creek, Darwin, Katherine, Fitzroy Crossing, Port Hedland, Carnarvon, Perth, Northam, Kalgoorlie, Madura, Ceduna, Adelaide, Broken Hill, Mildura, Horsham, Mount Gambier, Melbourne, Whitfield, Corryong, Canberra, Goulburn and Wollongong, before terminating in Sydney on 11 September, a distance of 10,500 mi.
+In the 1955 Redex Trial, 276 cars left Sydney on 21 August and passed through checkpoints at Newcastle, Tamworth, Southport, Brisbane, Toowoomba, Maryborough, Rockhampton, Marlborough, Sarina, Townsville, Cairns, Hughenden, Duchess, Camooweal, Tennant Creek, Darwin, Katherine, Fitzroy Crossing, Port Hedland, Carnarvon, Perth, Northam, Kalgoorlie, Madura, Ceduna, Adelaide, Broken Hill, Mildura, Horsham, Mount Gambier, Melbourne, Whitfield, Corryong, Canberra, Goulburn and Wollongong, before terminating in Sydney on 11 September, a distance of 10,500 mi.
 More than half the field failed to complete the course, most being victims of the 379 mi stretch from Cairns to Hughenden.
-The last leg was marred by a section near Murrumbateman where contestants had to negotiate a boggy paddock, which led to Jack Murray, who fared badly and thought he was out of contention, not checking in for scrutiny at the finish line.
+The last leg was marred by a section near Murrumbateman where contestants were required to negotiate a boggy paddock, which led to Jack Murray, who fared badly and thought he was out of contention, not checking in for scrutiny at the finish line.
 A bad move, as following adverse criticism, results for that section were disregarded.
 Murray did not attend the Ball, at which the winners should have been announced but were not, due to the protests still pending.
 The two leading Volkswagen drivers had protested swingeing penalties for non-structural cracks, and when their protests were upheld the provisional winner protested, vehemently criticising the Australian Sporting Car Club.

 From 1956 onward Redex did not sponsor the Round Australia Trial, with Ampol initially taking over the event.